SEO Intermediate Updated 2026-03-22

 Its principles are permanently integrated into Google’s core algorithm.
 Every subsequent core update builds on the same E-E-A-T and YMYL foundations.
 The “Medic Update” label is historical, but its impact is ongoing.

-Want high-quality, well-researched content for your site? theStacc publishes 30 SEO-optimized articles every month — built to meet Google’s quality standards.
+Want high-quality, well-researched content for your site? theStacc publishes 30 SEO-optimized articles every month.
+Built to meet Google’s quality standards.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime